steelinside/rel-nofollow-checkbox/source/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a checkbox to allow implement some class to given link.
+Adds a checkbox to allow implement some class to a given link.

 == Description ==
 This plugin adds a simple checkbox in the insert/edit link popup for adding class «fancy-link» to given link.